 When to choose custom instrumentation

-- Transactions do not appear in the UI.
+- New Relic does not support your framework and transactions do not appear in the UI

 - Transaction traces include large blocks of